pypa/cibuildwheel/docs/options.md

 ### Configuration file {: #configuration-file}

-You can configure cibuildwheel with a `pyproject.toml` file.
+You can configure cibuildwheel with a config file, such as `pyproject.toml`.
 Options have the same names as the environment variable overrides, but are placed in `[tool.cibuildwheel]` and are lower case, with dashes, following common [TOML][] practice.
 Anything placed in subsections `linux`, `windows`, or `macos` will only affect those platforms.
 Lists can be used instead of strings for items that are natually a list.
 Multiline strings also work just like in in the environment variables.
 Environment variables will take precedence if defined.

 The example above using environment variables could have been written like this: